contao/docs-archive/manual/en/01-Installation.md

 #### Connecting to the database

-Log into your server administration panel (e.g. "Plesk" or "Cpanel") and create a new database for Contao.
+Log into your server administration panel (e.g. "Plesk" or "cPanel") and create a new database for Contao.
 Then enter the login credentials in the Contao install tool.
 Note that the Contao default character set `UTF-8` is written as `UTF8` in MySQL!